 Lunch: This is a great meal for splitting since we like to keep lunch light.
 At The Mirage we love the Carribe Café, which is located by the pool.
 The great view and casual atmosphere make it the perfect spot for us bathing beauties to have a meal break.
 The salads are refreshing and large, which make them great for splitting with another member of your group.

 Dinner: This is our going out meal because we like to shower, dress up and have a pleasant evening out on the town.
 Having a long leisurely dinner is a great way to feel the Vegas vibe when you have kids or family members under the age of 21.
 The adults get to have their cocktails, kids get to be out and about and everyone gets to enjoy the fabulous atmosphere.
-Best part no feels like they’re missing anything!
+This is how to do Las Vegas for families, because no feels like they’re missing anything!

 They are everywhere in Vegas at any given time.
 It’s really important to pay attention to your hotel information packet, because that will give you times and locations of various drink specials.